 How much is the bus from Al Maktoum Airport to the city center?

-To ride the RTA bus and metro consecutively, you will need to purchase a silver NOL pass, as the red pass only allows you to use one mode of transport at a time.
-The cost of a silver NOL pass is €6 (AED 25) and it comes pre-loaded with €4.70 (AED 19) of credit.
+To ride the RTA bus, you need the NOL Red pass so that you can top it up with a single fare ticket, as the red pass only allows you to use one mode of transport at a time.
+The cost of a Red NOL pass is €0.50 (AED 2) and a single ticket for the N55 Bus from Dubai DWC Airport to the city center is €1.50 (AED 6).

 *You can purchase your NOL pass inside the airport or metro stations from the RTA automatic ticket machines.